tjl0830/automata-group-1/README.md

+# Automata Compiler Program by BCS34 Group 1

+__Instructions:__

 To run the program, install Graphviz from their website.

-Here is the link:
-https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/12.2.1/windows_10_cmake_Release_graphviz-install-12.2.1-win64.exe (direct download link for Windows)
+Here is the link: https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/12.2.1/windows_10_cmake_Release_graphviz-install-12.2.1-win64.exe (direct download link for Windows).

-Then, during installation: CHECK -> ADD TO PATH. the graphviz executable needs to be in the PATH.
-After graphviz installation, restart PC.
+Then, during graphviz installation: CHECK -> ADD TO PATH. the graphviz executable needs to be in the PATH.
+After graphviz installation, restart your PC.

+Clone this directory to your PC.

-Create a python environment using vscode: Choose .venv Install all the dependencies, type in the console:
+Create a python environment using vscode: Choose .venv.
+Install all the dependencies, type in the console:
 	 pip install -r requirements.txt

 To run the website, simply open the run_flask.bat file